leggetter/leggetter.co.uk/pages/about-phil-leggetter.md

 Prior to joining Nexmo I was Head of Developer Relations at <a href="https://pusher.com">Pusher</a> where I wrote documentation, built SDKs, handled support, met customers, frequently wrote articles and gave talks on <a href="https://www.leggetter.co.uk/real-time-web-technologies-guide">Realtime Web Technologies</a> and general Web technology.

-I'm also the co-author of the APress for-beginners title "<a href="http://realtimewebapps.com">Realtime Web Apps</a>".
+I'm was the techical editor of the book [Developer Relations How to build and grow a successful developer program](https://www.devrelbook.com/), a contributor to the book [HTML5 Hacks](https://www.oreilly.com/library/view/html5-hacks/9781449335052/), and the co-author of the APress for-beginners title "<a href="http://realtimewebapps.com">Realtime Web Apps</a>".

-I live near Dollar, Clackmannanshire in Scotland where I frequently work from <a href="/mygoffice">MyGoffice</a>.
+I live near Dollar, Clackmannanshire in Scotland.

 <style>
   #socialmediabuttons {